ysar/lazyivy/README.md

 implement you own logic for modifying the step-size or customizing the stop condition.

-**API is unstable.
-It is active and under development.**

-## Usage:
+## Usage

 After adding lazyivy to `Cargo.toml`, create an initial value problem using the provided builder.
 Here is an example showing how to solve the [Brusselator](https://en.wikipedia.org/wiki/Brusselator).

 ```math